-Each quarter, our gifted teacher works in conjunction with the teachers of record to analyze the NWEA test results of our gifted student population.
+Each quarter, PINESM' gifted teacher works in conjunction with the teachers of record to analyze the NWEA test results of our gifted student population.
 After determining enrichment areas, teachers work with the GVC to determine instructional focus, strategies, and curriculum resources for enrichment during the six weeks between NWEA tests.
-Within the effective Gifted Education Program, there is a focus on setting student goals that are high but achievable, regularly reviewed, created with student and parent input, evaluated for successful completion, and build on each student's strengths and weaknesses.
-Students who are eligible for gifted services are placed in a high achiever classroom in the elementary school grade levels.
-Our gifted provider consults with the students' general education teachers to ensure that the students' gifted needs are being met.
+Within the effective gifted education program, there is a focus on setting student goals that are high but achievable, regularly reviewed, created with student and parent input, evaluated for successful completion, and build on each student's strengths and weakness.
+Students who are eligible for gifted services at PINESM are enrolled in appropriately leveled middle school courses to reflect their current academic needs as well as meet the needs identified in their EPs.
+PINESM' gifted provider consults with the students' general education teachers to ensure that the students' gifted needs are being met.